 Clever keto chefs use almond flour, cheese, and eggs to create faux “buns” that are a delicious way to enjoy franks, and we definitely recommend trying them.
 Here are a few recipes that do a good job of using hot dogs in a keto context:

-- Keto Chili Dog Casserole – If you want to go the cheesy route, then this keto chili dog casserole recipe from Scattered Thoughts of a Crafty Mom is the way to go.
+If you want to go the cheesy route, then this keto chili dog casserole recipe from Scattered Thoughts of a Crafty Mom is the way to go.
+It’s perfect for eating plain or spooning on top of your favorite keto-friendly bread.
+To make this a bit more interesting, you could add in some hot peppers like jalapenos or use your favorite blend of cheeses.

-- Keto Hot Dog Buns – This recipe from Mama Bear’s Cookbook goes all-in on the keto bun side, so if you want to just make a bunch of low-carb buns, then this is the way to go.
+This recipe from Mama Bear’s Cookbook goes all-in on the keto bun side, so if you want to just make a bunch of low-carb buns, then this is the way to go.
+The bread sort of comes out like french bread, so you could easily eat eggs and avocado on this as well!

 Eat the best grass-fed franks in the United States